Posts

 Mad Cave Submission - Exit City - Heavy Traffik

-EXIT CITY: HEAVY TRAFFIK #1 Written by Brad Havens & Stephen Sonneveld Mad Cave Studios PAGE ONE (ONE PANEL) Panel 1: Establishing shot, overhead of the city, looking down onto the miniscule street, where a million ants go about their business, unbothered by the blue and red police lights indicating a crime scene in the alley.
+EXIT CITY: HEAVY TRAFFIK #1 Written by Brad Havens & Stephen Sonneveld Mad Cave Studios contest submission PAGE ONE (ONE PANEL) Panel 1: Establishing shot, overhead of the city, looking down onto the miniscule street, where a million ants go about their business, unbothered by the blue and red police lights indicating a crime scene in the alley.
 This panel alone conveys the social structure of the city owned and operated by tech bros.
 The city is technologically garish throughout, but these particular few blocks are Times Square on Tesla™ steroids.
 Further details in the captions.
 1. MILLER (CAPTION): So?
 What do you observe, McCormick?
 2. MCCORMICK (CAPTION): The sleek peaks of these buildings are home to above-the-clouds penthouses and boardrooms, like some corporate-branded Olympus.
 3. MCCORMICK (CAPTION): ...